 While you should absolutely go ahead with your pet doctor’s recommendations you also need to come up with an environmental solution to the problem since the pupae, larva, and eggs are spread throughout the home as well.

 4. Your House is the Perfect Incubator

 Like most arthropods, a flea’s life cycle is governed less by time and more by temperature and humidity.
-It’s an adaptation which has been developed over time so insects survive year round, simply going dormant or remaining in parts of their life cycle which aren’t affected by temperature or dropping their populations.
+It’s an adaptation that has been developed over time so insects survive year-round, simply going dormant or remaining in parts of their life cycle which aren’t affected by temperature or dropping their populations.